-Most significant changes: The full suite of driver assistance and safety technology now is standard or optional on all trim levels.
-The 2.5-liter four-cylinder is updated with a mileage-improving cylinder-deactivation system.
+Most significant changes in the 2018 CX-5 from Mazda: The full suite of driver assistance and safety technology now is standard or optional on all trim levels.
+The 2.5-liter four-cylinder is updated with a fuel economy-improving cylinder-deactivation system.

 Price change: Up $140 to $335, depending on trim level